Great South Africa Exploration Tour

 An entire day to explore this beautiful, breath-taking park are on the cards today.
 You have the freedom to choose from wide selection of optional activities.
 From various hikes that includes a Basotho cultural experience and a ‘herbal trail’ that educates visitors on the medicinal uses of plants that are still being used by African Traditional Healers to horse riding, abseiling, white river rafting, fly fishing and much more, you will have a day filled with awesome scenery and experiences.

-From Burgersdorp you head south, traveling through the open semi-desert Karoo landscapes with its distinctive flat-topped hills or “koppies” and picturesque wind pumps in the distance.
+From Smithfieldyou head south, traveling through the open semi-desert Karoo landscapes with its distinctive flat-topped hills or “koppies” and picturesque wind pumps in the distance.
 Our destination is Addo Elephant National Park.
 Enjoy an afternoon game drive, in own vehicle or do an optional open vehicle game drive.
 Have your camera ready while looking for elephant, buffalo, lion, kudu, vultures, and many of the hundreds of other species of animals and birds.

 A day filled with game viewing opportunities!
 Head out for an early morning game drive and return to the lodge for lunch and a siesta or relax next to the swimming pool.
 In the afternoon, you will go out on another great wildlife experience on the search for Africa’s giants and if you are lucky, you might spot one of South Africa’s most endangered insects - the flightless dung beetle.